 Meets MN Transfer Curriculum Goal Areas 5 and 7 - History/Social, Behavioral Sciences & Human Diversity.
-Diversity and Social Justice is a course that uses critical thinking and questioning to define, recognize and analyze individual, institutional and cultural/societal racism, sexism, classism, heterosexism and other forms of oppression.
-It will focus on development of practical skills for eliminating racism, sexism, classism, heterosexism and other oppressive elements from personal, professional and public lives in the United States.
-Students will learn how to engage respectfully in interpersonal relationships, and empower themselves to act as agents of social change, learning skills to create a more equal and just society.
+Diversity and Social Justice is a course that uses critical thinking and questioning to define, recognize and analyze individual, institutional and cultural/societal racism, sexism, classism, heterosexism, ableism, and other forms of oppression.
+It will focus on development of practical skills for addressing these oppressive elements in personal, professional and public lives in the United States.
+Students will learn how to engage respectfully in interpersonal relationships and empower themselves to act as agents of social change, learning skills to create a more equal and just society.

 Student Learning Outcomes